nparktate/smart_sort/README.md

 ## Changelog

-### 1.3.10 (2023-07-12)
+### 1.3.10 (2025-05-07)
-- Added player inventory sorting with professional placement logic
+- Fixed player inventory sorting with enhanced armor handling
-- Implements smart allocation of weapons, tools, and armor to optimal slots
+- Implemented intelligent item placement based on Minecraft pro gameplay patterns
+- Fixed armor duplication and inventory item handling issues
+- Improved AI prompting for more consistent and intuitive sorting
+- Added sorting feedback with clear visual and audio cues
-- Optimized model selection for faster sorting of large inventories
+- Added fast mode toggle for player inventory sorting speed
-- Added persistent player preferences for auto-sorting
+- Added immediate sorting command for bypassing cooldown
-- Enhanced AI prompts for more efficient sorting
+- Enhanced code for better performance and stability

-### 1.3.9 (2023-06-15)
+### 1.3.9 (2025-04-15)
 - Unified all commands under `/smartsort` for better user experience
 - Added predefined test chest themes for more consistent results
 - Improved random theme selection to use a curated list